KengWkeng/DataAcquisitionTest1/steps_plan.md

 Goal: Implement the core data synchronization and processing logic for the virtual device data.
 Tasks:
 Implement the Channel helper class (in Processing) to store ChannelConfig and the process() method implementing gain, offset, and cubic calibration.
-Implement DataSynchronizer (QObject-based) in the Processing module:
+Implement DataProcessor (QObject-based) in the Processing module:
 Initialize Channel objects based on ChannelConfig from ConfigManager.
 Implement the latestRawData_ cache (QMap<QPair<QString, int>, RawDataPoint>) with QMutex protection.
 Implement the public slot onRawDataPointReady (ensure Qt::QueuedConnection when connecting across threads) to update the cache.
 Set up the snapshot QTimer using the interval from ConfigManager.
 Implement the takeSnapshot slot: lock mutex, get timestamp, iterate configured channels, retrieve latest raw data from cache, call Channel::process(), create ProcessedDataPoint, build SynchronizedDataFrame, unlock mutex, emit synchronizedFrameReady(SynchronizedDataFrame).
-In main.cpp (or MainWindow later): Create DataSynchronizer, create its dedicated QThread, move DataSynchronizer to the thread, and start the thread.
+In main.cpp (or MainWindow later): Create DataProcessor, create its dedicated QThread, move DataProcessor to the thread, and start the thread.
-Connect AbstractDevice::rawDataPointReady signals (likely via DeviceManager for simplicity) to DataSynchronizer::onRawDataPointReady.
+Connect AbstractDevice::rawDataPointReady signals (likely via DeviceManager for simplicity) to DataProcessor::onRawDataPointReady.
-Testing: Connect DataSynchronizer::synchronizedFrameReady to a lambda that prints the content of the synchronized frame (timestamp and processed values) to the console.
+Testing: Connect DataProcessor::synchronizedFrameReady to a lambda that prints the content of the synchronized frame (timestamp and processed values) to the console.
 Verify that processed data frames are generated at the expected interval.
 Runnable: Yes (console application showing processed data frames).
  ## Step 5: Basic UI Display